853 Classified Grievance or Complaint

 Step 1: Immediate Supervisor:

-1. Within fifteen (15) working days after the employee receives notice or becomes aware of the action that is the basis for the grievance, the employee must notify HRS of the grievance, preferably by completing a Grievance Form which may be obtained from HRS.
-The completed form should be returned to HRS and a copy of the grievance form given to his/her supervisor.
+1. Within fifteen (15) working days after the employee receives notice or becomes aware of the action that is the basis for the grievance, the employee must notify HRS of the grievance by completing a Grievance Form.
+The completed form should be submitted to HRS.

-2. HRS shall determine whether the grievance is appropriate for processing pursuant to this policy and has been timely filed as set forth in Section V.C. above.
+2. HRS shall determine whether the grievance is appropriate for processing pursuant to this policy and has been timely filed as set forth in Section IV.C. above.

-3. Within fifteen (15) working days after receipt of the grievance form, the immediate supervisor and the employee shall meet and discuss the grievance in a face-to-face meeting.
+3. Within fifteen (15) working days after receipt of the grievance form, the immediate supervisor and the employee shall meet and discuss the grievance either in-person or a synchronous online meeting.
 Within fifteen (15) working days from the employee/supervisor meeting, the supervisor will issue a written decision citing specific reasons for the decision.
 This decision will be forwarded to the employee along with a copy to HRS.
-If the supervisor fails to respond within the specified timeframe or if the decision is not satisfactory to the employee, the employee may request that his/her grievance be elevated to Step 2.
+If the supervisor fails to respond within the specified timeframe or if the decision is not satisfactory to the employee, the employee may request in writing to HRS that their grievance be elevated to Step 2.

 Step 2: Next Higher Level of Management

-Within fifteen (15) working days after receiving the written decision at Step 1, if the employee is not satisfied with the result of Step 1, the employee must notify HRS in writing that he/she wants further review.
-Within fifteen (15) working days after receiving notice that the employee wants to elevate his/her grievance to the next step, HRS will forward the decision and materials from Step 1 to the next higher level of management for review.
-Management will schedule a face-to-face meeting with the employee to discuss the grievance.
-Within fifteen (15) working days after the face-to-face meeting, the next higher level of management will issue a written decision that includes specific reasons for the decision.
-The next higher level of management shall forward a copy of his/her written decision to the employee and HRS.
+Within fifteen (15) working days after receiving the written decision at Step 1, if the employee is not satisfied with the result of Step 1, the employee must notify HRS in writing that they want further review.
+Within fifteen (15) working days after receiving notice that the employee wants to elevate their grievance to the next step, HRS will forward the decision and materials from Step 1 to the next higher level of management for review.
+Management will schedule either an in-person or synchronous online meeting with the employee to discuss the grievance.
+Within fifteen (15) working days after the meeting, the next higher level of management will issue a written decision that includes specific reasons for the decision.
+The next higher level of management shall forward a copy of their written decision to the employee and HRS.
 Any documents or other evidence received or considered will be forwarded to HRS.

 Step 3: Provost/Vice President